open-ephys/commutator-docs/_sources/index.rst.txt

                             </a>) provide real-time measurements of freely
                             moving animals' 3D pose.
-These technologies can be used to drive active commutation instead of relying using tether torque measurement, which is used in conventional active commutators.
+These technologies can be used to drive active commutation instead of relying on torque measurements of the tether which is used in conventional active commutators.
 This permits the
-                            use of <a
+                            use of super thin coaxial cables (such as these <a href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">
-                            href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html">
-                            extremely thin tethers </a> that promote natural animal behavior but are incompatible with
+                            extremely thin tethers </a>) that promote natural animal behavior but are incompatible with
                             torque-based active commutators because their
                             flexibility precludes accurate torque measurement.